 PIP-II is the first U.S. accelerator project that will have significant contributions from international partners.
 Research institutions in India, Italy, UK and France will build major components of the 215-meter-long particle accelerator.
 Its flexible design will enable high power beam delivery to multiple users simultaneously and customized beams tailored to specific scientific needs.
 Working as a new first stage for Fermilab’s chain of accelerators, PIP-II will power both DUNE and an extensive suite of on-site particle physics experiments, including searches for new particles and new forces in our universe.

 PIP-II is planned to deliver beam in the middle of the next decade.
-The project received CD-1 approval from the U.S. Department of Energy in July 2018.
+The project received CD-1 approval from the U.S. Department of Energy in July 2018 and CD-2 approval at the end of 2020.
 Groundbreaking for the PIP-II project occurred in March 2019 and in July 2020 the project team broke ground for the construction of the cryogenics plant building.